DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 to have failed if a value has not been chosen for a period, and to immediately send out a `prepare` message after this timeout expires.
 Raft (without its `PreVote` phase) uses this kind of strategy.
-The main challenge with this approach seems the selection of an appropriate term to put in the `prepare` message, which often seems to boil down to a term that is slightly higher than the greatest term seen so far in any received message.
+The main challenge with this approach seems to be the selection of an appropriate term to put in the `prepare` message: it's common to choose a term that is slightly higher than the greatest term seen so far in any known message.
 In practice this seems to work ok although it does seem to suffer from (temporary) livelocks more.
-In theory it's a bit problematic: my attempted proofs that this works always seemed to get stuck on the fact that it allows for some of the nodes not to select a sufficiently-large term and therefore to fail to be elected, and it's not at all obvious to show that there eventually is a node that manages to be elected.
+In theory it's a bit problematic: my attempted proofs that this works always seemed to get stuck on the fact that there's no guarantee that the selected term is large enough, so any particular node may fail to be elected when it times out.
+It's not at all obvious that always there is eventually a node that selects a high-enough term.

 It was these failed proofs that led me to the idea of the `seek-votes` message and `offer-vote` responses to determine an appropriate term for the subsequent